feathersjs/feathers/docs/api/databases/mongodb.md

 ### aggregateRaw(params)

 The `find` method has been split into separate utilities for converting params into different types of MongoDB requests.
-By default, requests are processed by this method and are run through the MongoDB Aggregation Pipeline.
+When using `params.pipeline`, the `aggregateRaw` method is used to convert the Feathers params into a MongoDB aggregation pipeline with the `model.aggregate` method.
 This method returns a raw MongoDB Cursor object, which can be used to perform custom pagination or in custom server scripts, if desired.

 ### findRaw(params)

-`findRaw(params)` is used when `params.mongodb` is set to retrieve data using `params.mongodb` as the `FindOptions` object.
-This method returns a raw MongoDB Cursor object, which can be used to perform custom pagination or in custom server scripts, if desired.
+`findRaw(params)` This method is used when there is no `params.pipeline` and uses the common `model.find` method.
+It returns a raw MongoDB Cursor object, which can be used to perform custom pagination or in custom server scripts, if desired.

 ### makeFeathersPipeline(params)

-`makeFeathersPipeline(params)` takes a set of Feathers params and converts them to a pipeline array, ready to pass to `collection.aggregate`.
+`makeFeathersPipeline(params)` takes a set of Feathers params and converts them to a pipeline array, ready to pass to `modal.aggregate`.
 This utility comprises the bulk of the `aggregateRaw` functionality, but does not use `params.pipeline`.

 ### Custom Params

-The `@feathersjs/mongodb` adapter utilizes two custom params which control adapter-specific features: `params.pipeline` and `params.mongodb`.
+The `@feathersjs/mongodb` adapter utilizes three custom params which control adapter-specific features: `params.pipeline`, `params.mongodb`, and `params.adapter`.

 #### params.adapter